babelouest/glewlwyd/README.md

 See the [register documentation](docs/REGISTER.md) for more information on the registration features.

-Based on a plugin architecture to make it easier to add or update storing backends, authentication schemes or processus.
+Based on a plugin architecture to make it easier to add or update storing backends, authentication schemes or process.

 Allows passwordless authentication.